 Simply put, failure is an indicator that change is needed.
-As Einstein famously said, insanity is doing the same thing over and over again and expecting different results.
 It is easy to look at ruins and shrug your shoulders and say, "There but for the grace of God, go I," or to simply view them as a picturesque representation of mortality and the days gone by.
 I see them as an epidemic, a symptom of social disease that is ravaging our countryside.
 Our joy in pointing fingers and blaming others is one of the causes of this illness, I believe, and exacerbates the problem.
 Defeatism and helplessness also fall into this category.
 What we need to understand when we look at a beautiful building that has fallen into disrepair is that we are collectively responsible by virtue of perpetuating a lifestyle that creates these phenomena.

 The failures are not contained, and they are spreading rapidly.
 I'd like to think, because I try to be realistic in my assessment rather than pessimistic, that we still have the opportunity to correct our course before it is too late.
 However, one of the lessons that the places I visit teach is that being well intentioned means little, and that repercussions are swift and severe.
 There was a point where the workers at an abandoned factory or school thought if they just tried hard enough it could be saved.
 They were wrong, and the collateral damage to their community is frequently catastrophic.